 Evaluation of the Roadsaver Stent Used in Conjunction With the Nanoparasol Embolic Protection System for Carotid Artery Stenosis

-a study on Carotid Artery Stenosis
+a study on Carotid Stenosis

 A prospective, multicenter, single-arm, open label clinical study to evaluate the safety and effectiveness of MicroVention, Inc. Roadsaver™ Carotid Stent System used in conjunction with the Nanoparasol® embolic protection system for the treatment of carotid artery stenosis in patients with elevated risk for adverse events following carotid endarterectomy.

 Pivotal Study of the MicroVention, Inc. Carotid Artery Stent System Used in Conjunction With the Nanoparasol® Embolic Protection System for the Treatment of Carotid Artery Stenosis in Patients at Elevated Risk for Adverse Events From Carotid Endarterectomy.(CONFIDENCE Trial)

 Up to 295 patients will be enrolled for this study.
 All potential patients being considered for the study should have been diagnosed with significant carotid artery stenosis and be considered a high perioperative risk for carotid endarterectomy.

 Patients will be evaluated through screening, pre-procedure, index procedure, post-procedure.
 Follow-up visits will be completed at 30 days, 6 months, and 12, 24, and 36 months post-procedure.

 Carotid Artery Stenosis, stent, stenosis, artery, carotid, Carotid Stenosis, Pathologic Constriction, Roadsaver™ Carotid Artery Stent Device, Nanoparasol® Embolic Protection System

 You can join if…

 - Patient is between >21 and ≤80 years of age.